 We Can Help You Rest Easy

 Do you frequently wake up with soreness or pain in your mouth, jaw, or face?
 Do your teeth feel oddly flat or worn-down lately?
 These are signs that you might have bruxism – a condition where you grind your teeth and/or clench your jaw, usually while you sleep.
-This disorder can have dangerous dental consequences if you let it go untreated, which is why your dentist in Lincoln, Dr. Olberding, offers nightguards to treat bruxism.
+This disorder can have dangerous dental consequences if you let it go untreated, which is why your dentist, Dr. Olberding, offers nightguards for bruxism in Lincoln, NE.
 These customized trays fit snugly over your teeth to prevent harmful contact during the night.
 Read the information below to learn more.
 If you still have questions about bruxism or nightguards, feel free to contact us with your query.

 What Is Bruxism?

 Bruxism, also known as teeth grinding, is a problem that is estimated to affect as many as one in three Americans at some point in their lives, regardless of age.
 The most common causes tend to be poorly managed stress, anxiety, and caffeine consumption, although it could also be the result of a dental issue such as a misaligned bite or TMJ (jaw joint) disorder, or a side effect of certain medications.
 Talk to Dr. Olberding about your full medical history if he or you suspect you may have bruxism.

 Symptoms of Bruxism

 Although bruxism is more common in adults, younger patients can clench and grind their teeth as well.
 The majority of people who suffer from this condition don’t even realize they have it until their dentist points it out since the grinding usually happens while they’re unconscious.
 Sometimes, a partner can identify bruxism by hearing a grinding sound coming from the other side of the bed.
 Other times, you’ll have to watch out for the following symptoms: